fsantiag/sonar-clojure/README.md

 ### Configuring Sensors

 #### Disabling
-Sensors can be disabled by setting `sonar.clojure.<sensorname>.disabled=true` in the sonar-project.properties or by using the command line argument `-Dsonar.clojure.<sensorname>.disabled` when running sonar-scanner.
+Sensors can be disabled by setting `sonar.clojure.<sensorname>.enabled=false` in the sonar-project.properties or by using the command line argument `-Dsonar.clojure.<sensorname>.enabled` when running sonar-scanner.
 Sensor names are `eastwood`, `kibit`, `clj-kondo`, `ancient`, `nvd` and `cloverage`.

 #### Report file location